 Primetime is a social enterprise committed to making the Entertainment Industry representative of the society we live in and we pledge to put at least 51% of our profits into something rather special for our members (we cannot wait to tell you about what we have planned) in addition to adding other features to our site to which will help change the percentage of women on set and in creative positions of power around the world.

-There are many bottlenecks in our Industry for women, and especially women of colour, that we do not want visibility to be one of them.
+There are many bottlenecks in our Industry for women, especially women of colour and other protected characteristics, that we do not want visibility to be one of them.
 That is why vetted members will always be able to curate their profiles, upload CVs and links to work and be searchable by employers for free.
 To combat unconscious bias we have decided to keep the platform free from profile pictures, we want your work to speak for itself.

-And not only is it a noble aim to give young people role models but it also just makes financial sense: Female-penned projects on average quadruple their investment, especially with budgets over $25m*, so it is hard to understand why there continues to be a disconnect between financiers and the projects being made.
-Women should no longer be seen as risky or indeed part of a “diversity quota”, and with the majority of household pursestrings being held by women creating more female-led content just makes sense.
+And not only is it a noble aim to give young people role models but it also just makes financial sense: Female-penned projects on average quadruple their return on investment, especially with budgets over £20m*, so it is hard to understand why there continues to be a disconnect between financiers and the projects being made.
+Women should no longer be seen as risky or indeed part of a “diversity quota”.

-So thank you to all the gatekeepers out there who are committed to creating change.
+So thank you to all the gatekeepers out there who are committed to creating real and sustainable change.
 And thank you to all our male allies too, we cannot do this without you.

 It is time to unite.